preset-io/embedded-example/README.md

 ### Running the application

-1. Run `python app.py` in the terminal (inside the root folder).
+1. Run `flask --app app run` in the terminal (inside the root folder).
 This would start the Flask app.
-2. Access `http://127.0.0.1:8080/` on the browser.
+2. Access `http://127.0.0.1:5080/` on the browser.
 You should see an `iframe` in the full browser size, which would load the dashboard in embedded mode.

 ### Stopping the app

-1. Once testing is done, press `control + C` in the terminal to stop the Flask app.
+1. Once testing is done, press <kbd>control + C</kbd> in the terminal to stop the Flask app.
 2. Deactivate the virtual environment.

 ## Changing the app configurations